 Notes: These should be avoided when possible.
 Notes will appear at the end of the text.

 Abbreviation: The only abbreviations that can be used are those universally accepted.

-Gender equality: Follow the indications of the guide APA 7th edition for the use of an inclusive language in the writing of the article; Include the full name of the authors who sign the article; Inform about the original data of the research, taking into account the sex in order to allow the identification of possible differences.
+Gender equality: Follow the indications of the guide APA 7th edition for the use of an inclusive language in the writing of the article; Include the full name of the authors who sign the article; Inform about the original data of the research; RISE recommends authors to indicate in the methodology section of their articles if the source data of the research takes gender into account, in order to allow the identification of possible differences.

 Authorship: Authors should avoid disclosing their identity.
 The name of the author(s) must not appear on any page of the manuscript.
 This information will be included in the electronic platform and it should not appear in the manuscript sent for review.
 All authors must be listed in the online platform at the time of submission, including their full name, their affiliation, postal address and electronic address.

 Contribution to the preparation of the article: Information on the specific contribution of each of the authors of the submitted article should be provided in a separate document to be attached to the submission.
 This document will indicate the criteria chosen for the order of signature of each author and the specific contribution of each of them in the preparation of the article.

 Running title: On the first page a running title of less than 25 characters should be included.
 The title should be informative and specific to explain the meaning and aims of the work.